FriendsOfSymfony/FOSElasticaBundle/README.md

 #### Doctrine automatic provider

-If we want to index the entities from a doctrine repository, a little bit a configuration will let ElasticaBundle do it for us.
+If we want to index the entities from a doctrine repository, some configuration will let ElasticaBundle do it for us.

     foq_elastica:
         clients: